chainstack/docs/docs/tutorials/cronos/nft-dutch-auction-contract-with-hardhat.md

 To complete the project, we need to install several additional dependencies.

-The [OpenZeppelin Contract library](https://docs.openzeppelin.com) allows to inherit smart contracts.
+The [OpenZeppelin Contract library](https://docs.openzeppelin.com) allows you to inherit smart contracts.
 To install it, run:

 ``` sh
 npm i @openzeppelin/contracts
 ```

-The [dotenv library](https://github.com/motdotla/dotenv) allows to export and keep sensitive data securely.
+The [dotenv library](https://github.com/motdotla/dotenv) allows you to export and keep sensitive data securely.
 To install it, run:

 ``` sh
 npm i dotenv
 ```

-The [hardhat-etherscan](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-etherscan) and [hardhat-cronoscan](https://docs.cronos.org/for-dapp-developers/cronos-smart-contract/contract-verification) plugins allow to verify your contracts on the Cronos testnet.
+The [hardhat-etherscan](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-etherscan) and [hardhat-cronoscan](https://docs.cronos.org/for-dapp-developers/cronos-smart-contract/contract-verification) plugins allow you to verify your contracts on the Cronos testnet.
 To install them, run:

 ``` sh
 npm i --save-dev @nomiclabs/hardhat-etherscan@^3.1.0 @cronos-labs/hardhat-cronoscan